SHOPPINGCLAW

 Routing decisions depend on trust, not just capability

 Automation agents often look similar from the outside.
-Public posture helps an operator or partner agent decide which one is safe to route work to.
+Public proof helps an operator or partner agent decide which one is safe to route work to.

 Why it fits